IComplainInComments/95Native/README.md

 2. Brew or Macports installed.
 3. Installation of tcpdump.
 4. A tool that can deauth a connection (if you wish to use the deauth method of attack).
+5. Running the command as root (sudo su).

 # **MORE TO COME**